mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 The `$use` function returns a processed instance of the style definition class, whose properties can be accessed by the callers.
 The input parameter can be one of the following three things:

 1. A style definition class.
 The `$use` function checks whether there is already an instance of this class associated with the class.
-This condition is true if either the `$use` or `$activate` function has already been called for this style definition class.
+This condition is true if either the `$use` or `activate` function has already been called for this style definition class.
 If this is the case, the associated instance is returned; otherwise, a new instance is created and is associated with the class.
 This ensures, that a single instance is ever associated with the style definition class and that a single set of CSS rules is created for the style definition class.
 In other words, the class is *shared* between the callers.
 1. An unprocessed instance of a style definition class.
 The `$use` function processes the instance and creates unique names for the named entities.
 This use case is suitable for so called *styled components*, where all component instances use the same style definition class but create separate instances of it for each component instance.
 Styled components can programmatically change the style properties and having separate instances of the style definition class isolates different instances of the component from each other.
 1. A processed instance of a style definition class.
 The `$use` function simply returns this instance.